-Defamation, defined as offending a person “with the object of destroying or damaging” that person’s reputation, is a criminal offence under Art.
-252 of the Maltese Criminal Code.
-The punishment is imprisonment for up to three months or a (multa).
+Defamation (Criminal Code Art.
+252): Defined as offending a person “with the object of destroying or damaging” that person’s reputation.
+The penalty is imprisonment for up to three months or a fine (multa).
 However, when the defamatory content is “divulged or exhibited to the public” the maximum punishment increases to one year in prison.
-Defamation consisting of “vague expressions or indeterminate reproaches, or in words or acts which are merely indecent” is punishable only as a contravention, i.e., a civil infraction
+Defamation consisting of “vague expressions or indeterminate reproaches, or in words or acts which are merely indecent” is punishable only as a contravention.

-Art.
-11 of the Press Act states that defamatory libel is punished with a fine.
-However, if a person seeks to prove the of the allegation, and cannot do so, a prison sentence of up to six months may be imposed (Art.
+Defamation (Press Act Art.
+11): According to this provision, defamatory libel is punished with a fine.
+However, if a person seeks to prove the truth of the allegation, and cannot do so, a prison sentence of up to six months may be imposed (Press Act Art.
 12).

-Finally, according to Art.
-339, par. e of the Criminal Code, any person who “utters insults or threats not otherwise provided for in this Code, or being provoked, carries his insult beyond the limit warranted by his provocation” is guilty of a contravention.
+Additionally, according to Criminal Code Art.
+339, par. e, any person who “utters insults or threats not otherwise provided for in this Code, or being provoked, carries his insult beyond the limit warranted by his provocation” is guilty of a contravention.

 Criminal Defamation of Public Officials